LameesKadhim/Heart-Disease-Classifier/README.md

 ## dataset url: https://www.kaggle.com/kinguistics/heartbeat-sounds

 ## A classifier for 5 types of heart diseases using audio files and extracting features from the audio files using mfcc technique in librosa library and applying CNN deep learning ## technique to distinguish between these 5 types.

+## P.S all the dataset content should be stored in a folder named dataset